menu

 Demographics

-The citizens of Bronston are slightly better educated than the national average of 21.84% for all cities and towns, with 21.13% of adults in Bronston having a bachelor's degree or advanced degree.
+The education level of Bronston citizens is a little higher than the average for US cities and towns: 21.13% of adults in Bronston have at least a bachelor's degree.

 The people who call Bronston home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Bronston residents report their race to be White.
 Important ancestries of people in Bronston include English, Irish, German, Scottish, and Dutch.